Burn Injuries

 • Scalds and contact burns caused by unsafe equipment or defective products

-Who May Be Liable For A Burn
+Who May Be Liable For A Burn Injury

 After a serious burn, it is common to feel unsure about who is legally responsible.
 In many cases, more than one party contributed to the conditions that caused the burn.
 Identifying every responsible party matters because it can affect both available insurance coverage and the strength of the claim.